-The average annual geometric market return over the 10-year period is 7.2%, however, the assumed rate of return was 7.5% until 2016 when it was lowered to 7.0%.
+The average annual geometric market return over the 10-year period is 6.6%.
 Actuarial losses were slightly greater than the gains over the period.

 The impact of all assumption changes is represented by the purple bars.
+The assumed rate of return was lowered from 7.50% to 7.00% beginning with the June 30, 2016 valuation.
 The assumption changes effective with the 2017, 2019, and 2020 valuations were only demographic changes.
-The assumption changes effective with the July 1, 2022 valuation included both demographic and economic changes.
-In addition to several demographic changes, the most recent assumption changes include increases to expected future post-retirement cost-of-living adjustments.
-The expected rate of return of 7.00% has not been adjusted since the assumption changes effective with the June 30, 2016 valuation.
+The assumption changes effective with the July 1, 2022 valuation included both demographic and economic changes which were increases to expected future post-retirement cost-of-living adjustments.

-Each year the UAL is expected to increase for active benefits earned in the current year (the normal cost) and interest on the UAL.
+Each year, the UAL is expected to increase for active benefits earned in the current year (the normal cost) and interest on the UAL.
 This expected increase is referred to as the tread water level.

 If contributions are greater than the tread water level, the UAL is expected to decrease.
 Conversely, if contributions are less than the tread water level, the UAL is expected to increase.
 The amortization policy (as well as the contribution-timing lag) can affect whether or not the contributions exceed the tread water level.
 For example, the Board changed the amortization policy in 2013 to amortize the UAL over a closed 17-year period instead of a rolling period.
 Prior to this amortization policy change, contributions were slightly more than tread water level.
-However, contributions after the policy change have paid down the UAL substantially, by about \$255 million during the ten-year period after the policy change.
+However, contributions after the policy change have paid down the UAL substantially, by about \$313 million during the eleven-year period after the policy change.